Euthydemus/Euthydemus.github.io/_posts/2019-04-21-recent-history-of-police.md

 <h2>Police facilitate and exacerbate politicized and racist violence</h2>

-A particularly problematic aspect of police being ideologically arrayed against "anarchists" is that they end up playing well with Nazis in Sacramento (<a href="https://www.theguardian.com/world/2018/feb/09/california-police-white-supremacists-counter-protest">Levin, 2018</a>) and right-wing extremists in Portland (<a href="https://www.nytimes.com/2019/02/17/us/portland-police-patriot-prayer-texts.html">Fortin, 2019</a>).
-We are well aware that "Law enforcement, the military, and politics in the United States have been infiltrated by white supremacists, who use it to recruit others and gain paramilitary training" (<a href="https://www.smh.com.au/world/north-america/in-the-us-white-supremacists-have-infiltrated-police-and-military-to-get-weapons-training-20180209-p4yzs5.html">Hall, 2018</a>) and that the FBI raised a warning about it over a decade ago (<a href="https://www.pbs.org/newshour/nation/fbi-white-supremacists-in-law-enforcement">Downs, 2016</a>).
+A particularly problematic aspect of police being ideologically arrayed against "anarchists" is that they end up playing well with Nazis in Sacramento{% include /aside.html nid="levin18" text='<a href="https://www.theguardian.com/world/2018/feb/09/california-police-white-supremacists-counter-protest">Levin, 2018</a>' %} and right-wing extremists in Portland{% include /aside.html nid="fortin19" text='<a href="https://www.nytimes.com/2019/02/17/us/portland-police-patriot-prayer-texts.html">Fortin, 2019</a>'%}.
+We are well aware that
+"Law enforcement, the military, and politics in the United States have been infiltrated by white supremacists, who use it to recruit others and gain paramilitary training"{% include /aside.html nid="hall18" text='<a href="https://www.smh.com.au/world/north-america/in-the-us-white-supremacists-have-infiltrated-police-and-military-to-get-weapons-training-20180209-p4yzs5.html">Hall, 2018</a>'%} and that the FBI raised a warning about it over a decade ago{% include /aside.html nid="downs16" text='<a href="https://www.pbs.org/newshour/nation/fbi-white-supremacists-in-law-enforcement">Downs, 2016</a>'%}.
 This isn't new; the policy of
-Qualified Immunity is supposed to prevent KKK members from engaging in racialized violence under "color of law" and getting away with it (<a href="http://www.lexwerks.com/article/trumping-qualified-immunity/">Miller, 2016</a>)--with the key word being "supposed."
+Qualified Immunity is supposed to prevent KKK members from engaging in racialized violence under "color of law" and getting away with it{% include /aside.html nid="miller16" text='<a href="http://www.lexwerks.com/article/trumping-qualified-immunity/">Miller, 2016</a>'%}--with the key word being "supposed."

-Looking forward to increasing urban density and environmental pressures from global warming, the Pentagon’s Joint Special Operations University warns that megacities "are the future breeding grounds, incubators, and launching pads for adversaries and hybrid threats" (<a href="https://theintercept.com/2016/10/13/pentagon-video-warns-of-unavoidable-dystopian-future-for-worlds-biggest-cities/">Turse, 2018</a>).
+Looking forward to increasing urban density and environmental pressures from global warming, the Pentagon’s Joint Special Operations University warns that megacities "are the future breeding grounds, incubators, and launching pads for adversaries and hybrid threats"{% include /aside.html nid="turse2018" text='<a href="https://theintercept.com/2016/10/13/pentagon-video-warns-of-unavoidable-dystopian-future-for-worlds-biggest-cities/">Turse, 2018</a>'%}.
 It is less-than-clear that the deployment of an admixture of security forces with instigators has been fully comprehended by the personnel considering this future.
-Indeed, the indicators suggest that the Posse Comitatus act that generally prevents military personnel from engaging in domestic law enforcement is being actively corroded by the ongoing militarization of the civilian police force (<a href="https://ndupress.ndu.edu/Media/News/News-Article-View/Article/1130666/policing-in-america-how-dod-helped-undermine-posse-comitatus/">Dowell, 2017</a>).
+Indeed, the indicators suggest that the Posse Comitatus act that generally prevents military personnel from engaging in domestic law enforcement is being actively corroded by the ongoing militarization of the civilian police force{% include /aside.html nid="dowell2017" text='<a href="https://ndupress.ndu.edu/Media/News/News-Article-View/Article/1130666/policing-in-america-how-dod-helped-undermine-posse-comitatus/">Dowell, 2017</a>'%}.

-To recap: modern policing is lax and porous in its procedures (<a href="https://theintercept.com/2018/01/09/dark-side-fbi-dea-illegal-searches-secret-evidence/"> , 2018</a>; <a href="https://www.washingtonpost.com/world/national-security/senate-memo-blasts-us-marshals-service-for-alleged-misconduct-overspending/2019/01/03/d322ee7c-0f9a-11e9-831f-3aa2c2be4cbd_story.html">Barrett, 2019</a>), is deployed unequally on racial animus (<a href="https://5harad.com/papers/100M-stops.pdf">Pierson et al, 2019</a>; <a href="https://twitter.com/5harad/status/1105985260041297920">discussion</a> and <a href="https://openpolicing.stanford.edu/">data</a>), resulting in elevated violence against the populace (<a href="https://granta.com/violence-in-blue/">Ball, 2016</a>) with associated liability settlements (<a href="https://www.nydailynews.com/new-york/ny-stringer-report-nypd-payout-settlement-lawsuits-20190415-2zzm2zkhpna63dtlcr2zks6eoq-story.html">Rayman
+To recap: modern policing is lax and porous in its procedures{% include /aside.html nid="aaronson2018barrett2019" text='<a href="https://theintercept.com/2018/01/09/dark-side-fbi-dea-illegal-searches-secret-evidence/">Aaronson, 2018</a>; <a href="https://www.washingtonpost.com/world/national-security/senate-memo-blasts-us-marshals-service-for-alleged-misconduct-overspending/2019/01/03/d322ee7c-0f9a-11e9-831f-3aa2c2be4cbd_story.html">Barrett, 2019</a>'%}, is deployed unequally on racial animus{% include /aside.html nid="pierson2019" text='<a href="https://5harad.com/papers/100M-stops.pdf">Pierson et al, 2019</a>; <a href="https://twitter.com/5harad/status/1105985260041297920">discussion</a> and <a href="https://openpolicing.stanford.edu/">data</a>'%}, resulting
+in elevated violence against the populace{% include /aside.html nid="ball2016" text='<a href="https://granta.com/violence-in-blue/">Ball, 2016</a>'%}
+with associated liability settlements{% include /aside.html nid="raymanguse2019gladwell2006" text='<a href="https://www.nydailynews.com/new-york/ny-stringer-report-nypd-payout-settlement-lawsuits-20190415-2zzm2zkhpna63dtlcr2zks6eoq-story.html">Rayman
-&amp; Guse, 2019</a>; <a href="http://dpbh.nv.gov/uploadedFiles/A%20MillionDollarMurray.pdf">Gladwell, 2006</a>)
+&amp; Guse, 2019</a>; <a href="http://dpbh.nv.gov/uploadedFiles/A%20MillionDollarMurray.pdf">Gladwell, 2006</a>'%}
-and also their intimate partners and families (<a href="https://www.theatlantic.com/national/archive/2014/09/police-officers-who-hit-their-wives-or-girlfriends/380329/">Friedersdorf, 2014</a>).
-USA Today is elevating the disciplinary records of 85,000 police officers who faced charges of misconduct across the past decade (<a href="https://www.usatoday.com/in-depth/news/investigations/2019/04/24/usa-today-revealing-misconduct-records-police-cops/3223984002/">Kelly &amp; Nichols, 2019</a>)
+and also their intimate partners and families{% include /aside.html nid="friedersdorf2014" text='<a href="https://www.theatlantic.com/national/archive/2014/09/police-officers-who-hit-their-wives-or-girlfriends/380329/">Friedersdorf, 2014</a>'%}.
+USA Today
+is elevating the disciplinary records of 85,000 police officers who faced charges of misconduct across the past decade{% include /aside.html nid="kelly2019" text='<a href="https://www.usatoday.com/in-depth/news/investigations/2019/04/24/usa-today-revealing-misconduct-records-police-cops/3223984002/">Kelly &amp; Nichols, 2019</a>'%}.

 <h2>Overdeployment to find the bad guys</h2>

-By way of contrast, it should be noted that when New York City was forced to give up its racially-charged Stop-and-Frisk program, crime went down (<a href="https://www.propublica.org/article/in-new-york-crime-falls-along-with-police-stops">Sexton, 2018</a>), contrary to Pentagon paranoia which reflects the FBI's lucrative pivot toward terror plots (<a href="https://www.amazon.com/Terror-Factory-Inside-Maufactured-Terrorism-ebook/dp/B00ATLNH78/">Aaronson, 2013</a>): the people engaged in these enforcement activities like to believe that their work is good and valuable.
+By way of contrast, it should be noted that when New York City was forced to give up its racially-charged Stop-and-Frisk program, crime went down {% include /aside.html nid="sexton2018" text='(<a href="https://www.propublica.org/article/in-new-york-crime-falls-along-with-police-stops">Sexton, 2018</a>'%}, contrary to Pentagon paranoia which reflects the FBI's lucrative pivot toward terror plots{% include /aside.html nid="aaronson2013" text='<a href="https://www.amazon.com/Terror-Factory-Inside-Maufactured-Terrorism-ebook/dp/B00ATLNH78/">Aaronson, 2013</a>'%}: the people engaged in these enforcement activities like to believe that their work is good and valuable.
 This is a convienent post-hoc fallacy that saves them from questioning the rightness of their actions so long as they are doing something, and it is problematic because there is no limit to the systems